Willy Clarkson: Death

 On the night of 13 October 1934, Clarkson was found unconscious on his bedroom floor with a gash on his forehead.
 He was attended by Bertrand Dawson, the Royal Family's physician, but never regained consciousness.
 The circumstances of his death were considered sufficiently suspicions that an autopsy on his body was performed by the prominent pathologist, Sir Bernard Spilsbury, although he found no conclusive evidence of foul play.
 Clarkson's funeral was at St Paul's, Covent Garden and he was buried in a modest grave in the Actors' Acre in Brookwood Cemetery in Surrey, England.

 Clarkson's will, dated 1929, left the bulk of his estate to his long-standing associate William Cooper Hobbs.
 However, the will was contested by Max Brezinski and his daughter who possessed a 1931 will in which Clarkson left his estate to them.
 The Probate court decided in their favour in July 1935.
 The matter was investigated by the police detective Leonard Burt and in March 1938, Hobbs and a former solicitor, Edmond O'Connor went on trial, accused of together forging the earlier will.
 Both were convicted; Hobbs was sentenced to five years in prison and O'Connor to seven.

 Neither party in the will dispute ultimately profited as Clarkson's estate was made insolvent by the successful claim against it by the fire insurers in 1937.
-However his shop in Wardour street continued to trade until it closed in 1940.
+However, his shop in Wardour street continued to trade until it closed in 1940.

 Legacy

 A London County Council blue plaque unveiled in 1966 commemorates Clarkson at his former shop in Wardour street.
-The building retains a clock above the entrance, advertising it is the business premises of a Costumer and Perruquier.
+The building retains a clock above the entrance, advertising it as the business premises of a Costumer and Perruquier.
 In 1974, the building was Grade II Listed.
 Since the 1980s, it has been occupied by the well-known Wong Kei Chinese restaurant.

 Clarkson's ability at creating disguises is referenced in a number of novels.
-These include Sax Rohmer's The Golden Scorpion (1919), The Clockwork Man by Edwin Vincent Odle (1923) – an early science-fiction novel featuring a time-travelling cyborg;Graham Seton Hutchison's Colonel Grant's To-morrow (1931), Black August (1934) by Dennis Wheatley and Spy (1935) by Bernard Newman.
+These include Sax Rohmer's The Golden Scorpion (1919); The Clockwork Man by Edwin Vincent Odle (1923) – an early science-fiction novel featuring a time-travelling cyborg; Graham Seton Hutchison's Colonel Grant's To-morrow (1931); Black August (1934) by Dennis Wheatley; and Spy (1935) by Bernard Newman.

 Examples of Clarkson's wigs are in the collection of the Victoria and Albert Museum, including one possibly worn by the dancer Adeline Genée.
 The museum also has a complete Harlequin costume supplied by his company, that was worn on stage by Harold Chapin.
 The Museum of London has a Clarkson horsehair wig that was made specially for the famous clown, Whimsical Walker and another that is claimed to have been worn on-stage by Sir Henry Irving.

 Jack the Ripper suspect

-Clarkson has been named as a potential suspect in the 1888 White Chapel Murders attributed to "Jack the Ripper."
-This theory was first introduced and explored in the award-winning 2019 short film "The Wigmaker of Wellington Street."
+Clarkson has been named as a potential suspect in the 1888 Whitechapel murders attributed to "Jack the Ripper".
+This theory was first introduced and explored in the 2019 short film "The Wigmaker of Wellington Street".